 A course drop/withdrawal request submitted after the term drop date and before or on the original term/course end date will be considered a course withdrawal.
 A grade of "W" will be issued.
 The grade of "W" will appear on the student's transcript but will have no effect on the student's cumulative GPA.
-However, the course will count toward hours attempted and may affect Federal Student Aid (FSA) eligibility.
+However, the course will count toward hours attempted (completion ratio and maximum timeframe) and may affect Federal Student Aid (FSA) eligibility.
 Students using military Tuition Assistance (TA) must contact their Education Services Officer (ESO) when withdrawing from courses.
+Students who demonstrate a pattern of withdrawals are at risk for academic dismissal per Institutional Academic Progress Policy.